Mounjaro Weight Loss Injections

 Who Is Eligible for Mounjaro on the NHS?

-To qualify for Mounjaro weight loss injections during the initial rollout, you must have:
+To qualify for Mounjaro during the initial rollout, you must have:

 - A BMI of 40 or above, and